rlautan/recras-wordpress-plugin/readme.txt

 * element - show the contact form as definition list (dl - default), ordered list (ol), or table (table).
 * showlabels - show the label for each element.
 Enabled by default, to disable use `false`, `0`, or `no` as value.
 * showplaceholders - show the placeholder for each element.
 Enabled by default, to disable use `false`, `0`, or `no` as value.
 Placeholders are [not supported](http://caniuse.com/#search=placeholder) in Internet Explorer versions 9 and lower.
+* submittext - the text for the form submission button.
+Defaults to "Send"

 Example: `[recras-contact id=42 showtitle=false element="ol" showlabels="0"]` will show the contact form with ID 42, in an ordered list, without title and without label.